NREL/streamm-tools/doc/source/index.rst

 that enables

 - data containers that allow transfer between quantum chemistry and molecular dynamics simulations
-- an interface to the NREL Materials Database
 - integration with analysis and visualization algorithms (both internal and third-party)
 - an object-oriented framework for extending the functionality to specific needs

 *****************